Strathpine - Brendale

 Strathpine - Brendale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Strathpine-Brendale's population was approximately 15,191 as of Aug 2025.
-This figure represents an increase of 1,444 people since the 2021 Census, which reported a population of 13,747.
-The growth is inferred from ABS data showing an estimated resident population of 15,146 in June 2024 and an additional 116 validated new addresses since the Census date.
-This results in a population density ratio of 850 persons per square kilometer, roughly inline with averages across locations assessed by AreaSearch.
-The area's growth rate of 10.5% since the 2021 census exceeded both the SA3 average (8.5%) and national average, indicating it as a growth leader in the region.
+Strathpine-Brendale's population is around 15,188 as of Nov 2025.
+This reflects an increase of 1,441 people since the 2021 Census, which reported a population of 13,747.
+The change is inferred from ABS data showing an estimated resident population of 15,146 in June 2024 and an additional 115 validated new addresses since the Census date.
+This results in a density ratio of 849 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Strathpine-Brendale's population growth of 10.5% since the 2021 census exceeded both the SA3 area average (8.7%) and the national average, marking it as a growth leader in the region.
 Overseas migration contributed approximately 41.5% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Future population trends predict exceptional growth for Strathpine-Brendale, placing it in the top 10 percent of statistical areas analyzed by AreaSearch.
-By 2041, the area is expected to grow by 7,134 persons based on the latest population numbers, recording a total gain of 46.7% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Future population trends predict exceptional growth, placing Strathpine-Brendale in the top 10 percent of statistical areas analysed by AreaSearch.
+The area is expected to grow by 7,134 persons to 2041 based on the latest population numbers, recording a gain of 46.7% in total over the 17 years.

 Frequently Asked Questions - Population